by Susan Flantzer

 The last victims of the Reign of Terror on their way to the guillotine – Among them was Honoré III’s daughter-in-law Marie Thérèse de Choiseul

 Honoré III was eventually released from prison.
 He died soon afterward in Paris on March 21, 1795, at the age of 74, but his burial place is unknown.
 At 59 years, the reign of Honoré III remains the longest in the history of Monaco.
-Following the defeat of Napoleon I, Emperor of the French in 1814, Honoré III’s son Honoré IV, aged 56 and in ill health since his imprisonment during the Reign of Terror, returned to Monaco where he reigned as Sovereign Prince until his death in 1819.
+Following the defeat of Napoleon I, Emperor of the French in 1814, Honoré III’s son Honoré IV, aged 56 and in ill health since his imprisonment during the Reign of Terror, returned to Monaco where he reigned as Sovereign Prince until he died in 1819.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.